zilexa/Homeserver/backup-strategy/README.md

 Run `snapraid-btrfs ls` (no sudo!).
 Notice & verify 3 things:
 - A confirmation it found snapper configs for each(!) data disk in your snapraid.conf file.
 - A (correct) warning about non-existing snapraid.content files for each content-file location you defined in snapraid.conf, they will be automatically created during first sync.
 - A warning about UUIDs that cannot be used.
 Correct, because Snapraid will sync snapshots, not the actual subvolumes.
-You won't get this errror if you sync the live filesystem with `snapraid sync`.
+Note you won't get this errror if you sync the live filesystem with `snapraid sync`, but the whole idea is to not do that, so that you can always recover files, even when the live filesystem has changed in the last 24 hrs.

 #### Step 4: Run the first sync!
 Now run `snapraid-btrfs sync`.
 That is it!
 It can take a long while depending on the amount of data you have.
 Next runs only process incremental changes and go very fast.